UC07/Machine-learning-ex3/README.md

-"#Programming Assignment Solution of week 4"
+"# Assignment of week 4"

+   This is programming assignment of machine learning based on the topic :

+							"Multi-class Classification and Neural Networks"